REBECCA HAWKINS

-Over the last 20 years Rebecca has been growing a globally housed collection of sculptures and drawings that sit as comfortably in private collections and gardens, as they do in public spaces.
-With a love of using lyrical symbolism, teamed with strong imagery, she uses sculpture to tell inspiring stories of strength through adversity which champion our innate need for freedom.
+With a love of using lyrical symbolism, teamed with strong imagery, Rebecca uses sculpture to tell inspiring stories of strength through adversity which champion our innate need for freedom.
+Over the last 20 years she has steadily been growing a globally housed collection of sculptures and drawings that sit as comfortably in private collections and gardens, as they do in public spaces.

-Public commissions have included The Gurkha, in Folkestone town centre; for which she was shortlisted for the Marsh award for excellence in public sculpture, and The Mother and Child which was commissioned to raise awareness for a stigmatised group of Vietnamese women and children called the Lai Dai Han, which is now sited permanently in St James’s Sq, London.
-Rebecca has recently finished a large memorial for Nadias Initiative to mark the 10 years since the Yazidi genocide.
+Public commissions have included The Gurkha, 2015, Folkestone town centre; for which she was shortlisted for the Marsh award for excellence in public sculpture.
+The Mother and Child 2019 which was commissioned to raise awareness for a stigmatised group of Vietnamese women and children called the Lai Dai Han, which is now sited permanently in St James’s Sq, London.
+In June 2024, she finished a large touring memorial for Nadias Initiative to mark the 10 years since the Yazidi genocide, to view this project click here.
+Rebecca has recently finished working on a global memorial for surivivors of sexual violence in conflict, It was unveiled in The Hague in June 2025 and has been installed in Berlin for a 2 year period starting in September 2025.
+To view this project click here.

 Rt Hon Jack Straw – Foreign Secretary 2001-2005; Home Secretary 1997-2001; Lord Chancellor 2007-2010.